fortran-lang/stdlib/doc/specs/stdlib_selection.md

 asymptotically faster than sorting `array` entirely.
 The test program at the end of this document shows that is the case.

+The code does not support `NaN` elements in `array`; it will run, but there is no consistent interpretation given to the order of `NaN` entries of `array` compared to other entries.

 `select` was derived from code in the Coretran library by Leon Foks, https://github.com/leonfoks/coretran.
 Leon Foks has given permission for the code here to be released under stdlib's MIT license.